 If the answer is, “I don’t know,” furniture rental can give you the freedom and flexibility to figure out what comes next without investing too much time or money in moving or buying furniture.
 If the answer is “long-term,” then investing in moving your current furniture or purchasing furniture you’ll keep for a long time likely outweighs the benefits of renting furniture.

 Furniture subscriptions don’t make sense for everyone, but they can be a massive help for those who are going through a change in their life.
 If you’re approaching a fork in the road and the last thing you want to coordinate is furnishing your next place, explore renting furniture.
-CORT Furniture Rental takes care of the details for you, from move-in, to move out.
+Roomservice by CORT takes care of the details for you, from move-in, to move out.